 A deferred tax asset is recognized only to the extent that it is probable that future taxable profits will be available against which the temporary differences, unused tax losses and credits can be utilized.
 Deferred tax assets are reduced to the extent that it is no longer probable that the related tax benefit will be realized.

-(i) Income and expense recognition
+(k) Interest income and expense